Erlemar/Simple_chat_bot/README.md

+## Telegram chat-bot is stopped

+This bot was a project for fun, so there was quite a low number of users.
+Running chat-bot on Amazon instance is quite costly (~40$ per month), so I stopped it.

 ## Basic NLP chat-bot

 This chatbot was created based on the final project of this course: https://www.coursera.org/learn/language-processing/home/welcome and later updated to meet the requirements of the honor assignment.